Rebeca Grynspan: Recognition

-In 2014 and 2015, Grynspan was recognized as one of the 50 leading intellectuals of Latin America and, in 2017, she received a Forbes Excellence Award and was granted the Grand Cross of the Civil Order of Alfonso X The Wise by the Spanish Government.
-In recognition of her professional achievements, the University of Extremadura and the European University conferred her an honorary doctorate.
+In 2014 and 2015 Grynspan was recognized as one of the 50 leading intellectuals of Latin America, and Forbes named her among its 50 most influential women in Ibero-America.
+In 2017 she received a Forbes Excellence Award and was granted the Grand Cross of the Civil Order of Alfonso X The Wise by the Spanish government.
+In recognition of her professional achievements, the University of Extremadura and the European University conferred honorary doctorates on her, in 2016 and 2018 respectively.
+In 2026 she received the Maruja Mallo Prize in the Globalization category, awarded by the Ortega-Marañón Foundation in its third edition.